gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/asset-prefix.md

 The [`pathPrefix`](/docs/how-to/previews-deploys-hosting/path-prefix/) feature can be thought of as semi-related to this feature.
 That feature allows _all_ your website content to be prefixed with some constant prefix, for example you may want your blog to be hosted from `/blog` rather than the project root.

-This feature works seamlessly with `pathPrefix`.
+This feature works seamlessly with `assetPrefix`.
 Build out your application with the `--prefix-paths` flag and you'll be well on your way to hosting an application with its assets hosted on a CDN, and its core functionality available behind a path prefix.

 ### Usage with `gatsby-plugin-offline`